Job Title: Therapist – Community Based Duval County

 - Perform outreach efforts demonstrated through production of referrals and/or professional contacts for supervisor follow up.

-- Opens an average of eight(eight) cases per month.
+- Opens an average of 8(eight) cases per month.

 - Demonstrated organizational and time management skills through timely responses to emails, deadlines and requests, attention to detail in meeting task requirements.